Skip to content

 Sessions

 Sessions are handled by the Symfony framework, specifically API and underlying session handlers provided by the HttpFoundation component.
-It is further enhanced in Ibexa DXP with support for SiteAccess-aware session cookie configuration.
+It's further enhanced in Ibexa DXP with support for SiteAccess-aware session cookie configuration.

 Note